 9. Hang out with friends

-The urge to hibernate this time of year is real, but might we recommend inviting some friends over to hunker down with you?
+The urge to hibernate this time of year is real, but might we recommend reaching out to some friends?
+Hangouts might look a little different this year with social distancing, but you can always schedule a Zoom session.
 Research tells us that being social has a significant balancing effect on our hormones, which in turn helps stabilize our immune system.
 We'll raise a glass of red wine to that.